Touchdown in Bangkok: Unveiling the Magic of Suvarnabhumi Airport (BKK)

 My Experience:

-After I left the security area and changed some money at the airport (don’t do that yourself as it at least 2bht less than in the city centre), I then searched for deals on SIM card for my mobile.
-This was a very straightforward process, with various options available.
-Thanks to Couchsurfing local advice from Kay, I already knew which one to buy, DTAC, so I went for it.
-The deal was unlimited 4G internet for 15 days 599 Bath!
-Awesome, I so wish we had that in Colombia!
-It would make my life much easier when I visit my family! so far DTAC has had a perfect connectivity.
+After clearing the security area and exchanging some money at the airport (I’d advise against it, as the rates are at least 2 baht less than in the city centre), my next task was to find a good deal on a SIM card for my mobile.
+The process was surprisingly straightforward, with several options to choose from.
+Thanks to local advice from Kay on Couchsurfing, I already knew which one to go for—DTAC.
+The deal I opted for was unlimited 4G internet for 15 days at 599 baht!
+This is amazing; I really wish we had such offers in Colombia.
+It would make my family visits much more convenient.
+So far, DTAC has provided flawless connectivity.

 IMG_2312.jpg

-I then followed the signs to the train station, I arrived at the ground floor, and took the SA City Line train, all the process was quick and smooth.
-The cost of the ticket was 45bath, exactly as lonely planet guide indicated.
-The tickets can be purchased at the ticket machines or at the ticket office.
-I then received a sort of red plastic coin, which I then realised that it was my train ticket.
-After 35 minutes and six intermediate stations, I arrived at Phaya Thai station.
+I followed the signs to the train station, descended to the ground floor, and boarded the SA City Line train.
+The entire process was quick and smooth.
+The ticket cost 45 baht, precisely as indicated in the Lonely Planet guide.
+Tickets can be purchased at the ticket machines or the ticket office.
+I received a red plastic coin, which I later realised was my train ticket.
+After a 35-minute journey with six intermediate stations, I arrived at Phaya Thai station.

 • Airport Facilities *****